masonmedia-projects/decentral/README.md

 2. GSAP: Greensock animation platform is a powerful js library for creating timeline and other complex animations.
 Initially AOS and then Scroll Reveal were used, but GSAP offers more versatility and is open source.

-3. Animation syntax: To achieve exit animations (without delving too deeply into SWUP's extensive API), the site uses GSAP for scroll animations, and SWUP css classes for entrances and exits.
+3. Animation approach and syntax: the site uses GSAP for scroll animations, and SWUP css classes for page entrances and exits.
 Individual text elements are given GSAP scroll classes (i.e. `.slide-right`), while structural elements are assigned css SWUP classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle exiting during view change.

+4. Recliner.js: Recliner is a lazy load library for better performance with images.
+A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds an entrance fade animation for smooth UX.

  ## **Google Analytics**